CMU-313/CMU-313.github.io/docs/projects/P1/github.md

 Notice that the GitHub action workflow runs automatically once you create the pull request!
 You should check that the relevant test case to your fix now passes.

 ## Check GitHub Actions
 Click on the **Actions** tab.
-If you have resolved all the issues correctly, the tests should now pass, and a green check should show
+If you have resolved all the issues correctly, the tests should now pass, and a green check should show.